 3. Clear all the soiled bedding.
 Remove manure and wet bedding thoroughly.

 4. Dump the waste product in the assigned area, ensuring it is well away from the stable.
 Muck heaps can attract flies and other parasites which can provide a nuisance factor as well as spreading disease among horses.

 5. Once all waste has been removed spread the leftover bedding in the stable.

 6. Add fresh bedding to replace the amount removed.
 Buff the bedding up with a fork to maximise comfort and warmth.

 7. Have a routine complete clean out when once a week or a fortnight, where the stable is completely stripped out.
 Use a disinfectant such as Virkon to prevent the spread of disease.
 Let the stable dry out completely before re-bedding.

 8. Clean up outside the stable.
 Any residue dirty bedding will carry disease so make sure all waste is tidied away and dumped on the manure heap.

-feeding equipment and toys that were removed to enable an effective clean.
+9. Replace the feeding equipment and toys that were removed to enable an effective clean.